Key Takeaways:

 In such cases, the person committing plagiarism may also face legal consequences for the violation of copyright law.

-To avoid both plagiarism and copyright infringement, it is crucial to give proper credit when using someone else’s work, understand copyright law, and seek permission or use open-source or licensed material when necessary.
+To avoid both plagiarism and copyright infringement, it is essential to give proper credit when using someone else’s work, know copyright law, and seek permission or use public domain or licensed material when necessary.

 Is Copyright Infringement the Same as Plagiarism?